 Create height by accessorizing shelves with tall objects.

-Don't stage your china cabinet with a miss-mash of unrelated accessories.
+Don't stage your china cabinet with a miss-mash of unrelated or tiny accessories.

 To create the feeling of more space, lean an oversized floor mirror against a wall or hang multiple ones together to create a light-reflecting feature wall.